greenrobot/EventBus/HOWTO.md

 EventBus How-To
 ===============
-In the [README file](README.md), you got to know EventBus, some of its basic principles, and even some code examples.
-In that README, you also saw how to add EventBus to your project using Maven Central.
+In the [README file](README.md), you got to know EventBus, and some of its basic principles.
+You also saw how to add EventBus to your project using Maven Central.
 Great, now let's dive deeper!

 General usage and API
 ---------------------
-**1- Define event class (aka POJO - plain old Java object)**
+Here we pick up on the 3 steps of the README and expand a bit on the code.
+### 1: Define events ###
+Events are POJO (plain old Java object) without any specific requirements.

 ```java
 public class MessageEvent {
     public final String message;